 - the gel may transfer to another person through skin contact

-- the gel rubs off, and so the necessary dose is reduced
+- the gel may rub off, reducing the necessary dose

-- subcutaneous testosterone pellet, which sits under the skin
+- a subcutaneous testosterone pellet, which sits under the skin

 - administering testosterone to the nose or cheek